danielendeg/nugetpackageupdate/specs/De%2DIdentification/Conditional-FHIR-Path-Configuration.md

 ```
 telecom.where(use = 'home').value
 ```
 The function feature can help us find elements with conditions on their parents or siblings.
-Here we conduct some investigation against two resources: **Group**.
+Here we conduct some investigation against the **Group** resource.

 # Investigation on Group members
 Here is the schema of [Group resources](https://www.hl7.org/fhir/group.html) with members: